oconpa/facial_rekog_tute/README.md

 npm run start
 ```

-<i>server might still be running if you didn't shut it down from earlier<i>
+<i>server might still be running if you didn't shut it down from earlier</i>

 4. After the app has compiled successfully, click **Tools** in the toolbar up top, click **Preview** and finally click **Preview Running Application**.
    Open the preview in another tab by clicking the arrow / box button on the right of the search bar.